Disappearance of Michele Anne Harris: First trial

 A month later, Cal was indicted again by a different grand jury.
-Trial began in late May.
-With neither a body nor a weapon in evidence, the prosecution laid out its circumstantial case against him, arguing that she had died violently at his hands in the house sometime after 11:30 p.m. on September 11, 2001, and that Cal had over the next eight hours taken advantage of the reduced law enforcement presence in the area to dispose of her body at a location unknown.
+The trial began in late May.
+With neither a body nor a weapon in evidence, the prosecution laid out its circumstantial case against him, arguing that she had died violently at his hands in the house sometime after 11:30 p.m. on September 11, 2001, and that over the next eight hours, Cal had taken advantage of the reduced law enforcement presence in the area to dispose of her body at an unknown location.

 Prosecution

 Witnesses testified as to when Michele had last been seen, and her continuing absence.
 Thayer recounted finding her car on the road on the morning of September 12, and how Cal had not checked whether the keys were in the ignition before he asked her to take it back to the house, then gone to work without making a single inquiry all day as to whether his wife had reappeared anywhere.
 Thayer had worked for Cal for an additional year after Michele's disappearance, and also recalled how in the weeks afterward he had talked of having a garage sale to sell her clothes and other possessions, offering to split the proceeds with her.
-On what would have been her 35th birthday he began more openly dating a woman he had been seeing for most of the year, telling her she could spend the night at his house since Michele would not be coming home that night.
+On what would have been her 35th birthday, he began more openly dating a woman he had been seeing for most of the year, telling her she could spend the night at his house since Michele would not be coming home that night.

 Michele's sisters testified to the threats she had told them about and how Cal had reacted when confronted in Cooperstown.
 Wilczynski, a classmate of Cal's in high school, recounted what he heard him say over the phone to Michele.
-Her sister Francine also told the court that Cal's father had called later that weekend in Cooperstown to say that Michele's body had been found in a shallow grave at Cal's vacation cottage; when she told him he angrily denied that this had occurred.
+Her sister Francine also told the court that Cal's father had called later that weekend in Cooperstown to say that Michele's body had been found in a shallow grave at Cal's vacation cottage; when she told him, he angrily denied that this had occurred.